 An indirect proxy has two forms.
 It may provide only an object's identity, or it may specify an identity together with an object adapter identifier.
-An object that is accessible using only its identity is called a well-known object.
+An object that is accessible using only its identity is called a well-known object, and the corresponding proxy is a well-known proxy.
 For example, the string: